View Sophie Kline's Obituary on citizensvoice.com and share memories

 She was born in Nanticoke on Sept.
 23, 1928, and was the daughter of the late Chester and Lillian Meck Jenceleski.

-Sophie worked all he life and retired from A. Rifkin as a factory worker.
+Sophie worked all her life and retired from A. Rifkin as a factory worker.

 In addition to her parents, Sophie was preceded in death by her husband, Hurl E. Kline; brothers, Eugene, Chester, Leon and Teddy; and sister, Dolores Boberick; grandaughter, Melissa Marie Kline; and daughter-in-law, Donna Kline.